mqnc/gestalt-motion-planner/readme.md

 ### Missing

+* configurable sampling distance for collision checks
+* configurable distance computations: currently we simply compute the Euclidean norm in joint space without assigning different weights to different joints
 * strict input validation: many common errors are caught, unforeseen edge cases can cause a crash
 * inverse kinematics: the planner operates entirely in joint space, ik for target poses has to be implemented by the user
+* multithreading can probably give a massive speedup
 * usable debug logs: right now, the planner creates a C++ file with the history of function calls which can be compiled into the planner itself and debugged in an IDE which is arguably somewhat unelegant

 ## License